jitesoft/docker-tesseract-ocr/README.md

 ```

 Use high DPI image for best result.
 Higher DPI does increase the time to run though.

----

-Image can be found at [gitlab](https://gitlab.com/jitesoft/dockerfiles/tesseract) or [github](https://github.com/jitesoft/docker-tesseract-ocr)

 ### Image labels